hlrs-fcg/spada_fcg_fork/irspec/docs/spatial/spatial.md

 Note that the completion is triggered when the data has been received, not when it is sent.
 After the completion triggers, the stream may be used for other sends or receives.

-!!! danger "Nested Asynchronous Statements"
+!!! danger "Error: Nested Asynchronous Statements"
     Every asynchronous statement contained in a `foreach` loop must be [awaited](#await-completions-with-await) inside the loop.

-    *Failure to await outstanding completions in the loop results in a compilation error.*
+    *Failure to await outstanding completions in the loop raises a compilation error.*

-!!! danger "Deadlocks"
+!!! danger "Error: Deadlocks"
     The sizes sent and received must match: Each `foreach` loop iterating over a stream that specifies the number of elements to receive, must match the number of elements sent over the corresponding [`send`](#streaming-data-with-send) statement.

-    *Failure to correctly match the sizes sent and received may result in a deadlock.*
+    *Failure to correctly match the sizes sent and received may result in a deadlock and raises a compilation error.*

+!!! danger "Error: Nested Send & Receives"
+    Every `send` nested in a `foreach` loop must be associated with exactly one `receive` nested in a `foreach` or `for` loop in each of the receiving `compute` blocks.

+    *Failure to uniquely match nested `send`s and `receives` results in incorrect stream edges and raises a compilation error.*

 ### Processing arrays asynchronously with `map`